Great landing pages are what bring digital marketing campaigns to life. Without them, your visitors wouldn’t know what to do next.

 All of your email marketing campaigns should include an effective call-to-action that links to a landing page.
 It can either be a standalone page or a page on your website.

 Landing pages are key for conversions.
 Unfortunately, they can be tricky to design and build.
 Because they’re so conversion-focused, getting something wrong is really easy.
 Thankfully though, there are loads of marketing automation tools out there to help you create awesome landing pages in a fraction of the time.
-Automating landing pages will save you both time and money, and improve ROI.

 What is a landing page?